 The Safe Return to In-Person Instruction and Continuity of Services Plan was written to continuously and safely operate schools for in-person learning in a way that reduces or prevents the spread of the COVID-19 virus.
-2021-2022 LCAP goals 1, 2 and 3 were written in part to ensure school safety, target children below proficiency, mitigate learning loss, support social emotional learning, and provide school equipment/technology as needed.
+2021-2022 LCAP goals 1, 2 and 3 were written in part to ensure school safety, target children below proficiency, mitigate learning loss, support social emotional learning, support career opportunities/partnerships for high schoolers, and encourage school attendance at the resource center.
 The one-time funding has and will continue to provide additional opportunities to put these plans in action by providing the ability to purchase additional materials, curriculum, technology, training, and support as outlined above to meet the ongoing needs of learners.